 How To Get to and Around Sayulita

-Getting around Sayulita is super easy, just use your legs.
-I walked the entire six months, everything is pretty damn close!
+Getting around Sayulita is super easy.
+Just use your legs.
+I walked the entire nine months I lived there, everything is pretty damn close!
 You’ll see lots of golf carts roaming around and it’s a great way to get around but they aren’t that cheap.

 Tips for Visiting Sayulita